eBay/tsv-utils/README.md

 The `dub run` command compiles all the tools.
 The executables are written to `tsv-utils-dlang/bin`.
 Add this directory or individual executables to the PATH.

 See [Building and makefile](docs/AboutTheCode.md#building-and-makefile) for more information about the DUB setup.

+The applications can be built with Link Time Optimization (LTO) enabled when source code is fetched by DUB.
+However, the DUB build system does not support this. `make` must be used instead.
+[Building with Link Time Optimization](docs/BuildingWithLTO.md).

 ### Setup customization